UK's BT expects a lot of interest in fibre JV plan -CEO

+United KingdomUK's BT expects a lot of interest in fibre JV plan -CEO

-LONDON, May 13 (Reuters) - Britain’s BT expects to get a lot of inbound inquiries on its fibre build after it said it was open to working with a joint venture partner to extend its network by an additional 5 million premises, its chief executive said.
+Britain's BT (BT.L) expects to get a lot of inbound inquiries on its fibre build after it said it was open to working with a joint venture partner to extend its network by an additional 5 million premises, its chief executive said.

 Our Standards: The Thomson Reuters Trust Principles.